Estimated reading time: 7 minutes

 If it’s your first trip to Sydney, Australia, it can be pretty overwhelming when you try to choose the top-rated attractions near Sydney.
+The city has so much to give that you might feel pretty overwhelmed while deciding which place to include on your bucket list.
 Traveling around Sydney for many years as a passion and touring, we thought of share must-see attractions near Sydney in this article.
-From world heritage Blue Mountains to family-friendly outings, this is Sydney Top Tours guide to the top-rated attractions near Sydney.
+From world heritage Blue Mountains to family-friendly outings, this is Sydney Private Tours guide to the top-rated attractions near Sydney.

 Blue Mountains Region

 A drive of 1.5 hours west of Sydney, you can reach to Blue Mountains rugged region.
-Undoubtedly, the most visited, most photographed and top-rated tourist attraction near Sydney.
-Blue Mountains is famous for steep cliffs, mesmerizing lookouts, wine tasting, caves, and beautiful waterfalls.
-The main attraction of the region is Three Sisters lookout and GPS address of 31, Echo Point Rd, Katoomba will take you there.
-There are few articles in our blog repository about Blue Mountain that gives in-depth information about the region.
-Hiking is one of our favourites weekend things and you can read more about Blue Mountains hiking here – https://www.sydneytoptours.com/blog/blue-mountains-hikes/
+Undoubtedly, the most visited, most photographed, and top-rated tourist attraction near Sydney.
+Blue Mountains is famous for steep cliffs, mesmerizing lookouts, wine tasting, caves, native bird watching, and beautiful waterfalls.
+The main attraction of the region is the Three Sisters lookout and the GPS address of 31, Echo Point Rd, Katoomba will take you there.
+There are few articles in our blog repository about Blue Mountains that give in-depth information about the region.
+Hiking is one of our favorites weekend things and you can read more about the Blue Mountains hiking here – https://www.sydneytoptours.com/blog/blue-mountains-hikes/

 Ku-ring-gai Chase National Park